plotzing/plotzing/README.md

 *Improving graph aesthetics*

 In addition to changing the labels and hiding or showing components of our graph, such as the datapoints, we can also improve the aesthetics of our graph.
-For example, let's increase the thickness of our error bars, increase the size of our datapoints, and set the colors of our legend to blue and turquoise:
+For example, let's increase the thickness of our error bars, increase the size of our datapoints, and set the colors of our graph to blue and turquoise:

 ```{r, echo=TRUE, eval=FALSE}
 # Customizing a bar plot